 There are many factors involved in choosing the right broker, including; liquidity, financial stability, range of markets, spread width, and educational and research tools.
 Read our guide on how to choose the right spread betting broker before you open an account.

-Spread betting strategies that can increase the chances of making money on the financial markets
+Three spread betting strategies that can increase the chances of making money on the financial markets.

 There are some key principles that all spread betting traders should adhere to if they want to make money.